MicrosoftDocs/visualstudio-docs/docs/code-quality/code-metrics-class-coupling.md

 manager: mijacobs
 ms.subservice: code-analysis
 ---

 # Code metrics - Class coupling

 Class coupling also goes by the name Coupling Between Objects (CBO) as originally defined by [CK94](#ck94).
 Basically, class coupling is a measure of how many classes a single class uses.
 A high number is bad and a low number is usually good with this metric.
 Class coupling has been shown to be an accurate predictor of software failure and recent studies have shown that an upper-limit value of 9 is the most efficient [S2010](#s2010).

-According to the Microsoft documentation, class coupling “measures the coupling to unique classes through parameters, local variables, return types, method calls, generic or template instantiations, base classes, interface implementations, fields defined on external types, and attribute decoration.
+According to the Microsoft documentation, class coupling "Measures the coupling to unique classes through parameters, local variables, return types, method calls, generic or template instantiations, base classes, interface implementations, fields defined on external types, and attribute decoration.
 Good software design dictates that types and methods should have high cohesion and low coupling.
-High coupling indicates a design that is difficult to reuse and maintain because of its many interdependencies on other types.”
+High coupling indicates a design that is difficult to reuse and maintain because of its many interdependencies on other types."

 The concepts of coupling and cohesion are clearly related.
 To keep this discussion on topic, we will not get into depth with cohesion other than to give a brief definition from [KKLS2000](#kkls2000):

-“Module cohesion was introduced by Yourdon and Constantine as ‘how tightly bound or related the internal elements of a module are to one another’ [YC79](#yc79).
-A module has a strong cohesion if it represents exactly one task […], and all its elements contribute to this single task.
-They describe cohesion as an attribute of design, rather than code, and an attribute that can be used to predict reusability, maintainability, and changeability.”
+"Module cohesion was introduced by Yourdon and Constantine as 'how tightly bound or related the internal elements of a module are to one another' [YC79](#yc79).
+A module has a strong cohesion if it represents exactly one task [...], and all its elements contribute to this single task.
+They describe cohesion as an attribute of design, rather than code, and an attribute that can be used to predict reusability, maintainability, and changeability."

 ## Class Coupling Example

-Let’s look at class coupling in action.
+Let's look at class coupling in action.
 First, create a new console application and create a new class called Person with some properties in it then immediately calculate the code metrics:

 ![Class coupling example 1](media/class-coupling-example-1.png)

-Notice the class coupling is 0 since this class doesn’t use any other classes.
+Notice the class coupling is 0 since this class doesn't use any other classes.
 Now create another class called PersonStuff with a method that creates an instance of Person and sets the property values.
 Calculate the code metrics again:

 ![Class coupling example 2](media/class-coupling-example-2.png)